ncatlab/nlab-content/pages/16506.md

 given by forming the [[internal hom]] out of $W$, hence the "space of functions" out of $W$.
 This is sometimes called the _function monad_.
 Its [[unit of a monad]] is given by sending values to [[constant functions]] with that value, and the monad operation is given by evaluating on the [[diagonal]].

-In the context of [[monads in computer science]] this monad is called the _reader monad_ or _environmen monad_.
+In the context of [[monads in computer science]] this monad is called the _reader monad_ or _environment monad_.
 It serves to write programs in which all operations may "read in" a state of type $W$ (an "environment").

 ## Properties